 What is SLP "productivity" and how is it measured?

-For MedSLPs in particular, productivity will become something that drives how you spend your work hours.
+For Med SLPs in particular, productivity will become something that drives how you spend your work hours.

-Productivity is a measure of how much time you spend billing patients over the course of your workday.
+Productivity is a measure of how much time you spend billing patients/clients over the course of your workday.
 It’s a way for your employer to ensure that you are working as efficiently as possible because, at the end of the day, they are running a business.
 The best jobs seem to allow for a good balance of staying busy while allowing you the time to provide ethical and quality care.

 There are different ways employers measure your productivity.
 Some examples:

-- If your productivity is 80% and you work an 8 hour day, you must spend 6 hours and 24 minutes billing patients
+If your productivity is 80% and you work an 8 hour day, you must spend 6 hours and 24 minutes billing patients.

 - A certain number of patients you are expected to see per day

-- In an 8 hour shift, you must bill 8 patients.
+In an 8 hour shift, you must bill 8 patients.

 - Number of “units” you must bill with instrumentals, evals, and treats weighed differently based on how much time they take

-- In a 10 hour shift, you must bill at least 16.5 units.
+For example, in a 10 hour shift, you must bill at least 16.5 units.
 Speech/language treatments are 1.5 units, dysphagia treatments are 1.2 units, any evaluation is 2 units, and instrumentals are 2.5 units.
 You can do any combination of these during your day.

 From our discussions, we came up with some red flags (🚩) and green flags (✅) for you to consider when applying for your next job: